vaeth/mv_perl/README.md

 printable characters, very luxury truncation of lines), and also interactive replacement/grep of expressions across multiple lines (experimental since v2.1).

+For a complete implementation of multiple line replacement use the successor project "replacer" mentioned above.

 With `plrep --man` you get a detailed help as a manpage (new since v2.1).